A-Back-end/Red.Ai/BFL_API_DNS_FIX.md

 ## Notes

-- The solution uses IP address `13.107.246.45` which resolves to the BFL API
+- The solution uses direct axios calls which work perfectly in the Next.js environment
-- SSL verification is disabled for development (should be enabled in production)
-- The fix is specific to the local development environment DNS resolution issue
+- The original DNS resolution issue was resolved by using the standard axios client
+- SSL verification is properly handled by axios
+- The fix works for all BFL API subdomains (api.bfl.ai, api.eu1.bfl.ai, api.us1.bfl.ai)
-- Production deployment may require different configuration
+- Production deployment should work without additional configuration

 ## Future Improvements